julianmemberstack/webflow-vibe-scripts/SIMPLE_SETUP.md

 # 🚀 Simple Setup Guide

 ## What This Does
-- Lets you write JavaScript in VS Code instead of Webflow
+- Write JavaScript in VS Code instead of Webflow
-- See changes instantly without publishing Webflow
+- See changes instantly without publishing
-- Keep all your code in GitHub
+- Keep all code in GitHub

 ## Initial Setup (One Time)